hchiam/code-inspiration/README.md

 ## Extra info

-You can run E2E tests using Cypress:
+You can run E2E tests using Cypress: (good for rapid feedback)

 ```bash
 # In one CLI terminal: